5 Things To Do After Launching Your New Site

 2. Google Analytics & Search Console

-Reviewing your Google Analytics and Search Console week over week, month over month, year over year, will help to inform you regarding what marketing efforts are working and what isn’t.
+Reviewing your Google Analytics and Search Console week over week, month over month, year over year, will help to inform you on which marketing efforts are working.
 Make a note of the pages that users are staying on the longest, navigating to other pages, and generally visiting the most.
 How can you utilize those locations to obtain your goals?
 Are there pages that users are dropping off quickly or not navigating to other pages?
 How can you develop relevant content and an opt-in that will enable users to reengage?
 Pay attention to where users are coming from—both in location and referral.
 What keywords are you being found for?
 Are users clicking through to your site when it appears on a Google search?
 There is so much that you can dive into with Google Analytics and Search Console.
 I recommend reviewing reports either monthly or quarterly to optimize your content and be aware of how your site is working for you.
 Then make changes to the site accordingly based on your business goals.

 3. Opt-ins, Automated Emails & Landing Pages